A Guide to Warfare in Imperator: Rome (1.3 Livy)17 Dec 2019 1

 If, like me, you simply cannot get enough of Paradox Development Studio’s grand strategy titles, then you have likely been playing a lot of Imperator: Rome.
-Though the game synthesizes mechanics gleaned from a bunch of the studio’s previous titles, such as managing interpersonal relationships, population management, and trade, Imperator is first and foremost concerned with warfare, expanding your empire, and winning battles.
-Because of this, a strong emphasis is placed not just on grand strategic geopolitics, but also on the nitty-gritty tactical-level combat of your armies in the field.
+Though the game synthesizes mechanics gleaned from a bunch of the studio’s previous titles it is first and foremost concerned with warfare - expanding your empire, and winning battles.
+Because of this, a strong emphasis is placed not just on strategic geopolitics, but also on the nitty-gritty tactical-level combat of your armies in the field.

 Whereas in some other Paradox titles tactics can be safely ignored, in Imperator, they’re a fundamental component in your quest to stamp your name across the map.
-While not as impenetrable as some grognard’s fare, if you're new to these kinds of games, the minutiae of the new tactical combat mechanics can be a bit daunting.
-If you need a primer, or just want to take a look at the tactics with a more analytical eye, we’ve got you covered.
+It's not quite as impenetrable as some grognard fare, if you're new to these kinds of games, the minutiae of the new tactical combat mechanics can be a bit daunting.
+If you need a primer, or just want to see what’s changed in the recent 1.3.
+'Livy' update, we’ve got you covered.